From knowledge to solutions

 The DOFI system

-By submitting a DOFI to the faculty you engage the support system and start the formal processes.
-The purpose of the DOFI is not to 'measure activity' but to formally define ideas sufficiently well for determining commercial potential, owership and patentability.
+By submitting a DOFI to the Faculty you engage the support system and start the formal processes.
+The purpose of the DOFI is not to measure activity but to formally define ideas sufficiently well for determining commercial potential, owership and patentability.
 Therefore, the DOFI must describe:

-• what problem does the idea solve?
+- what problem does the idea solve?

-• what distinguished it from closest existing solutions?
+- what distinguished it from closest existing solutions?

-• who has contributed creatively to the innovative/distinguishing part?
+- who has contributed creatively to the innovative/distinguishing part?

 Should i patent my idea?

 Patents are a critical tool for realising commercial development and making a venture economically sustainable (or at least worth the risk).
 In fields such as medtech and pharma, clinical trials and approvals are enormously resource consuming and impossible to secure financing for unless you have IPR.
 A brilliant idea given free to all can lead to noone being willing to take the risk of being the first one to develop it.
-On the other hand, an IP licence gives a clear incentive to take the idea to market and upscale it as fast as possible before the patent exires.
+On the other hand, an IP license gives a clear incentive to take the idea to market and upscale it as fast as possible before the patent exires.

 Patenting essentially requires three things:

-• The Idea must have a clear commercial potential exploitable within the 20 year patent lifetime.
+- The idea must have a clear commercial potential exploitable within the 20 year patent lifetime.
 If there is no money to be made, protecting the commercial rights is simply not worth the cost.

-• The idea must have a clear "inventive step", meaning patent examinor must evaluate is as 'not obvious to a skilled person knowing the existing prior art'.
+- The idea must have a clear "inventive step", meaning patent examinor must evaluate is as 'not obvious to a skilled person knowing the existing prior art'.
 Defining clearly what is the innovative in your idea is critically important but also difficult and normally requires the help of a good patent attourney.

-• All ownership/co-inventors must the clarified by the time the patent is filed.
+- All ownership/co-inventors must the clarified by the time the patent is filed.
 Errors here can later lead to the whole patent being annulled.

 Who owns the ideas?

-Commersialization og entrepreneurship
+Commercialization og entrepreneurship

 How do I get started?

 Researchers usually start with a scientific breakthrough enabling a novel solution.
 The trick is to make sure that solution is to a problem worth the effort of solving.
 The formal commercialisation process at UiB starts with submission of the DOFI which also starts the process with VIS.
-It is possible to apply directly for commercialiation funding (such as STUD-ENT programme for students), but we recommend doing this in cooperation with VIS or a similar partner.
+It is possible to apply directly for commercialisation funding (such as STUD-ENT programme for students), but we recommend doing this in cooperation with VIS or a similar partner.

 When to spin out a company?